Ferrite-FEM/FerriteCon/2024/index.md

 [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl) is an open-source finite element package written in the [Julia programming language](https://julialang.org/).
-On Monday the 16th of September 2024 we will host another Ferrite.jl user and developer conference at Chalmers University of Technology in Göteborg (Gothenburg).
+On Monday the 16th of September 2024 we will host the third annual Ferrite.jl user and developer conference at Chalmers University of Technology in Gothenburg, Sweden.

-The conference aims to improve existing, and find new, scientific collaborations among Ferrite.jl users and developers, as well as to discuss how the package can be further developed in the future.
+The conference aims to improve existing, and find new, technical and scientific collaborations among Ferrite.jl users and developers, as well as to discuss how the package can be further developed in the future.